 Although in recent years it has attracted more younger listeners, the station’s target audience is mainly adults over the age of 35 (82%).
 Radio 2 is continuously adapting its playlists to cater to more younger listeners.
 They are increasingly gearing their peak-time schedule toward relatively young audiences outside radio 2’s usual listeners.

-Its daytime playlist features music from the 60s in addition to a variety of current chart hits, album and indie music.
+Its daytime playlist features music from the 60s as well as a variety of current chart hits and indie music.
 The station’s appeal is extensive, with daytime programmes and specialist playlists of specific types or periods of music.
 In more recent news, BBC Radio 2 announced Helen Thomas as its new Head of Station (May 2020).

-Understanding promotion is important and to be played on a big national station you will be up against not only local, up and coming artists but also renowned national and international artists.
-That’s not to say you shouldn’t give it a try, target the stations with specialist shows and DJs, send copies to show producers and presenters.
+To be played on a big national station you’ll battle up and coming as well as renowned international artists.
+That’s not to say you shouldn’t give it a try!
+Target the stations with specialist shows and DJs, send copies to show producers and presenters.
 Do a little research to see what format is best to send it in.
 A good starting point is to get your music to BBC Introducing you can upload your tracks here.
 However, if you’d like a helping hand or would like to tap into our contacts, we’d be happy to help!
 Music Gateway offers music promotion tailored specially for you to help you achieve your goals.
 Find out more on our music promotion page.

 So, there you have it, everything you need to know about BBC Radio 2.
 Next time you’re in the car or sat at home, why not tune into Radio 2!